Thursday, 21 April 2016

 A Special Gulli Gul

-The Saryk, a distinctive gulli gul type may introduce a further proof of the Timurid influence.
-The black diamond within the gul sports the typical craze for knots (the intermediate elements of the black outline may well be geometrised knots, while the angles end with bud) seen in the manifold of 'miniated' Timurid rugs.
-Similar usage is found in another Turkmen typology.
+The Saryk, a distinctive gulli gul type may introduce one more proof of the Timurid influence.
+The black diamond within the gul sports the typical craze for knots seen in many 'miniated' Timurid rugs.
+Similar usage is found in another Turkmen typology, the Salor chuval.

-Some trappings with the so-called Turret gul show, in fact, a secondary gul graced with the same knots.
-It would be comfortable to claim an Anatolian influence for the similarity with one of the Holbein small medallion, but the first-hand Timurid models should be seriously considered.
-The Saryk black diamond appears consistent with the same organising principle, that is building devices with knots.
+The so-called Turret gul shows, in fact, a secondary gul graced with the same knots.
+It would be comfortable to claim an Anatolian influence for the similarity with one of the Holbein small medallions, but the first-hand Timurid models should be seriously considered.
+The Saryk black diamond form appears consistent with the same organising principle - building devices with knots.

 Salor chuval, secondary gul with knots, NERS